 Our Idaho setting inspires the mind and invigorates the body.
-We believe there's no better place to carry out the mission of The College of Idaho than here – a place that encourages variety, experimentation and appreciation of almost everything imaginable from the arts to sports.
+We believe there's no better place to carry out the mission of The College of Idaho than here – a place that encourages variety, experimentation and appreciation of almost everything imaginable.